pqle/high_level_construal/README.md

 encourage a great deal - encourage a little - neither encourage nor discourage - discourage a little - discourage a great deal
 ```

+### How to configure
+This task is configured using several comma-separated values (.csv) files.
+The first is the `choose_conditions.csv`.
+There are 8 entries, 4 indicating the
+`present` condition and 4 indicating the `future` condition.
+The 8 entries correspond to the 8 blocks that will be run.
+The conditions are randomly selected without replacement.

+The selection of one condition then selects the next file that configures the task,
+either the `present_scenario_conditions.csv` or the `future_scenario_conditions.csv` files.
+Each of these files contains 6 fields, `block1`, `block2`, `block3` which correspond
+to the scenario text broken up into 3 different blocks for presentation, and `block1_audio`,
+`block2_audio`, and `block3_audio` which are the names of the audio files of the recording
+of each block of text.
+These file names are all the same currently, and point to a placeholder
+audio file `lorem_ipsum.wav`.

+The final configuration file is `action_conditions.csv`.
+This file contains the 48 actions, from which 3 will be chosen in each trial,
+to display to the participant to help frame their thinking in the `present` or `future` condition.

 ## Developer documentation
 Created using [PsychoPy v2020.1.2](https://www.psychopy.org/)